Peri Brown

-Perpugilliam “Peri” Brown, is a fictional character played by Nicola Bryant in the long-running British science fiction television series Doctor Who.
+Perpugilliam "Peri" Brown is a fictional character played by Nicola Bryant in the long-running British science fiction television series Doctor Who.

-An American botany major from Fell's Point in Baltimore, Maryland, Peri is a companion of the Fifth (Peter Davison) and Sixth Doctor (Colin Baker) and a regular in the programme from 1984 to 1986, appearing in a total of 11 stories (collectively made up of 33 episodes).
+An American botany major from Fell's Point in Baltimore, Maryland, Peri is a companion of the Fifth (Peter Davison) and Sixth Doctor (Colin Baker) and a regular in the programme from 1984 to 1986, appearing in a total of 11 stories (33 episodes).

+Fictional biography

+Peri begins travelling with the Fifth Doctor in Planet of Fire.
+Following the Doctor's regeneration into the Sixth Doctor in The Caves of Androzani, she continues to travel with him.

 Production

-Getting the part
+Casting

-Bryant had been spotted by an agent in a production of the musical comedy No, No Nanette at her drama school, the Webber Douglas Academy of Dramatic Art, which was the last show she did before leaving the school.
+English drama student Nicola Bryant had been spotted by an agent in a production of the musical comedy No, No Nanette at her drama school, the Webber Douglas Academy of Dramatic Art, which was the last show she did before leaving the school.
 She had performed with an American accent during the show, and having mistaken her for a real American, the agent took note of "one American...".
 In less than a week after leaving the school, he phoned her up and secured her an audition for Doctor Who.

-Bryant thought it was "extraordinary" and "surreal" to be called up out of the blue for a part.
-The actress did a series of auditions with the producer John Nathan-Turner and the script editor Eric Saward.
-Initially thinking she had "nothing to lose", she enjoyed the experience and only expected to be offered a small part at most, but became nervous as she got closer to securing the role of Peri.

-The accent

-Nathan-Turner was only auditioning Americans, and the British actress had to feign an American accent during the process.
-The agent had promised to tell the production that Bryant was British if she was successful, however this was ultimately unfulfilled.

-As part of her contract, Bryant was required to use her American accent at all public events, barring the local pop to the supermarket; this included BBC canteens and rehearsal rooms.
+John Nathan-Turner was only auditioning Americans, and the British actress had to feign an American accent during the process.
+The agent had promised to tell the production that Bryant was British if she was successful, but this was ultimately unfulfilled.
+Bryant therefore had to use her American accent in all public places, barring the pop to the local supermarket; this included BBC canteens and rehearsal rooms.
 The young actress simply "got on with it" throughout her entire run on the show and later described it as the "longest role [she] ever played".
+Bryant described the audition process as "extraordinary" and "surreal".

 Bryant revealed her British accent to Colin Baker at a dinner party; after his departure, Baker revealed her non-American origins to the newspapers, which he described as "doing [her] a favour".
-Decades later, Bryant finds that her American accent can still subconsciously slip into conversation, and noted that fans are often still surprised to discover that she is not American.
+Decades later, Bryant finds that her American accent can still subconsciously slip into conversation and notes that fans are often still surprised to discover that she is not American.